-A: Faculty advisors are assigned to students when they arrive on campus, depending on what year they are.
+A: Faculty advisors are assigned to students when they arrive on campus, based on class level.
 Sometimes students come in as sophomores because of AP and general education units that they took in High School.
 Students such as these are still considered Freshmen in Physics if they have not taken any Physics courses.
 Once you are assigned a physics advisor, you stay with him or her for the entire duration of your career as a Physics major.

 Q: I'm an undergraduate transfer student.
 Where do I get information?

 A: Access our Undergraduate Transfer Students Page for the information you need.

 Q: How does the department monitor a student's progress?

 A: It's up to you to succeed in college.
 However, we do try to help students help themselves.
 Every fall quarter, you are required to meet with your faculty advisor to go over courses and a potential plan for that year.
 This helps us make sure you are on track, and also makes sure you remain in contact with a faculty member so you don't feel as though you are lost among the department.

 Q: What do I do with a Physics degree?

 A: Lots of things!
 We have a ton of resources for students to research what to do after you graduate.
 Here's a sample of online employment and career planning resources: